-Ravelin is a PCI DSS SAQ-D certified Service Provider.
+Ravelin is a PCI DSS Level 1 SAQ-D certified Service Provider.
 This enables us to receive, process and store sensitive cardholder information and to use this data to empower our fraud prevention services.
 Merchants and service providers are able to submit Primary Account Numbers (PANs) to Ravelin, either in full, or encrypted using our client-side encryption SDKs.
 Sending cardholder data, as defined by the PCI specification, to Ravelin has implications for your own PCI DSS assessment process.
 Ravelin does not accept submission of CVV, PIN or magnetic stripe data.

 The information associated to a payment card varies in sensitivity, and therefore requires different levels of protection.